FERPA Notice of Student Rights & Responsibilities

 Under FERPA, educational records are defined as records that are directly related to a student and are maintained by an institution or by a party acting for the institution.
 Educational records can exist in any medium, including: typed, computer generated, videotape, microfilm, and email, among others.

-- The law applies to all students in higher education, regardless of age, once they begin attending classes.
-The law continues to apply to students even after they have graduated, but ceases to apply upon the death of the student.
+- FERPA applies to all students in higher education, regardless of age, once they begin attending classes at MSSU.
+Students' rights to review and request amendments to their education records, as well as consent to the disclosure of personally identifiable information, apply even after they have graduated.
+These rights cease to apply upon death of the student..

-- The university will not release information, other than directory information, from a student's educational record without the student's prior written consent, except to authorized persons and organizations.
+- The university will not release information, other than directory information, from a student's educational record without the student's prior written consent, except to authorized persons and organizations or when an exception applies.
 Even parents are not permitted access to their child’s educational records unless the student has provided written authorization permitting access.

 - Authorized persons and organizations are those who have a legitimate educational interest.